OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 ---
-title: Migrating to Octopus HA
+title: Migration
-description: How to migrate from a stand alone Octopus server to a High Availability setup.
+description: How to migrate from a stand alone Octopus server to a High Availability (HA) setup.
 position: 30
 ---